Hurricane Tips for Pet Owners

 If an emergency, disaster or bad weather forces you and your pets from your home, will you know what to do and what to bring?

-If you are forced to evacuate your home because of a hurricane or other emergency, don’t forget to make preparations for your pets.
-Pets, just like any other member of your family, have their own special needs.
+With hurricane season upon us, it's crucial for pet owners to be prepared for potential emergencies.
+When faced with the need to evacuate, ensuring the safety and well-being of your pets should be a top priority.
 Here are some tips from the Louisiana State Animal Response Team, the Louisiana Department of Agriculture and Forestry, and LSU School of Veterinary Medicine to help you prepare for an evacuation.

 What to Do

-Don’t leave your pet at home!
-While most evacuations last only a few days, there are times that you may not be able to return quickly.
+Never leave your pet behind!
+While some evacuations may be short-term, there are times that you may not be able to return quickly.
 The safest place for your pet is with you.

 If you're staying with friends or family, make sure that your pets are invited as well.
 If not, ask for recommendations of nearby veterinary hospitals or boarding kennels and make reservations in advance.